Shaz3e/S3-Joomla/README.md

  - Suiteable with sorf of layout
  - IE7 and IE8 Supported
  - Template Manager
- - Show hide component area on front page
+ - Show or hide component area on front page
+ - Show or hide main body container
  - Custom template_modules.less where you customized modules can be updated

 ## Basic Options